 The Transit Terminal at build-out shall include, but will not be limited to, the following: .
 Leadership in Energy and Environmental Design (LEED) certified Transit Terminal building (approximately 15,000+ square feet), with the ability to house areas for small retail use, monthly pass sales, infrastructure to house ticket vending machines (TVMs), infrastructure for real time passenger information technologies (RTPI), operator layover area & amenities, supervisor offices, security office/post communications room, training/conference room and a storage room for janitorial supplies and sink; .
 Transit Terminal with twelve bus berths, and the ability for two of them to serve 60-foot articulating buses; .
 Sufficient amounts of layover space for buses to accommodate current and future demands; .
 Approximately 250 space parking lot, with the ability to expand into an approximately 500 space parking structure; .
 Drop-off Zone; .
 Miscellaneous passenger information kiosks (including real-time information) and security amenities (CCTV Systems); .
 Outdoor bicycle storage area; .
 Anti-vandalism and anti-skating devices; and .
 On-Site and Off-Site engineering design services for roadway, traffic signal, grading, drainage, sewer, water, electrical and communications, infrastructure to City standards to provide optimal on-site circulation for vehicles, bicycles and pedestrians.

-The City of Torrance is requesting bids from qualified contractors to provide all labor, materials, tools, equipment and incidentals to complete the Torrance Transit Park and Ride Regional Terminal Phase 1 - Rough Grading and Storm Drain Construction as shown in the plans and specifications prepared by Frank Webb Architects Inc. for the City of Torrance at the facility located on an approximately five (5) acre parcel of the fifteen (15) acre parcel at 465 Crenshaw Blvd. in City of Torrance, California.
+A construction contract was awarded for the Torrance Transit Park and Ride Regional Terminal Phase 1 - Rough Grading and Storm Drain Construction as shown in the plans and specifications prepared by Frank Webb Architects Inc. for the City of Torrance at the facility located on an approximately five (5) acre parcel of the fifteen (15) acre parcel at 465 Crenshaw Blvd. in City of Torrance, California.

 By opening the above CAD package or using this Digital Data/Electronic Media ("Data"), you are acknowledging that the enclosed Data is provided at your request for the project referenced.
 In using it, modifying it or accessing information from it, you are responsible for confirmation, accuracy and checking of the Data.
 If applicable, you are responsible for comparing the Data with that on the applicable hard copy to confirm that there are no errors.